Expand mobile version menu

 Additional Information

 There are a number of routes to a career as a LAN technician.
-You can chose from many post-secondary programs, either at a university, college or a technical institute.
+You can choose from many post-secondary programs at a university, college or technical institute.

 LAN technicians can have degrees or certificates in areas such as computer science or software development.
 Some have specialized training in computer systems such as UNIX or Linux.